bengfarrell/rgf-blog/content/blog/2013-10-15-goats-in-villages-shiraz-pinotage.md

 [Christine Ashworth:](http://christine-ashworth.com/?p=1020)

 We had it with our corned beef on St. Patty’s day; and the wine was surprisingly superb.
-When my hubby tasted it (without knowing its name or where it had been made), he said there was something unusual -- earthy, maybe -- about the wine, and he quite liked it.
-I did, too -- and am planning on going back and getting more.
+When my hubby tasted it (without knowing its name or where it had been made), he said there was something unusual—earthy, maybe—about the wine, and he quite liked it.
+I did, too—and am planning on going back and getting more.
 My Rating: ~ Very Drinkable ~ I mean, come on.
 When was the last time you consumed anything from South Africa?!

 _Reviewed 26 Sept 13._